-Upon the completion of this offering, our board of directors will consist of four directors.
+Our board of directors consists of three directors.
 Brenda Morris qualifies an an independent director under the corporate governance standards of NYSE.

-Our directors will be divided into three classes serving staggered three-year terms.
+Our directors are divided into three classes serving staggered three-year terms.
 Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2022, 2023 and 2024, respectively.
 At each annual meeting of stockholders, directors will be elected to succeed the class of directors whose terms have expired.
 This classification of our board of directors could have the effect of increasing the length of time necessary to change the composition of a majority of our board of directors.
 In general, at least two annual meetings of stockholders will be necessary for stockholders to effect a change in a majority of the members of our board of directors.